 For additional details, select a driver above or a division from the interactive Trefis split for HSBC at the top of the page.

-HSBC is one of the world's largest banking and financial services organizations, providing individuals, corporations, governments, and institutions in 71 countries with financial products and services ranging from retail banking, credit cards, corporate and investment banking, custody banking, and wealth management.
+HSBC is one of the world's largest banking and financial services organizations, providing individuals, corporations, governments, and institutions in over 60 countries with financial products and services ranging from retail banking, credit cards, corporate and investment banking, custody banking, and wealth management.
 HSBC earns most of its profits from its operations in Asia, especially in Hong Kong.
-Over the years, the bank has focused on improving its retail and commercial banking presence in emerging markets such as India, Latin America, and the Middle East.

 HSBC is a market leader in nearly every financial service, including retail banking, commercial banking, investment banking, wealth management, and custody banking.
 The diversified business model and the bank's strong global presence allow HSBC to provide its individual and institutional customers with a wider range of services.
 Moreover, the business model also brings in significant cross-selling opportunities that are not readily available to its competitors.